Room 40: Room 40

-All messages received and decoded were to be kept completely secret, with copies only being passed to the Chief of Staff and Director of Intelligence.
+All messages received and decoded were to be kept secret, with copies only being passed to the Chief of Staff and Director of Intelligence.
 It was decided that someone from the intelligence department needed to be appointed to review all the messages and interpret them from the perspective of other information.
-Rotter was initially suggested for the job, but it was felt preferable to retain him in codebreaking and Commander Herbert Hope was chosen, who had previously been working on plotting the movements of enemy ships.
-Hope was initially placed in a small office in the west wing of the Admiralty in the intelligence section, and waited patiently for the few messages which were approved for him to see.
+Rotter was initially suggested for the job, but it was felt preferable to retain him in code breaking and Commander Herbert Hope was chosen, who had previously been working on plotting the movements of enemy ships.
+Hope was initially placed in a small office in the west wing of the Admiralty in the intelligence section and waited patiently for the few messages which were approved for him to see.
 Hope reports that he attempted to make sense of what he was given and make useful observations about them, but without access to the wider information being received his early remarks were generally unhelpful.
 He reported to Hall that he needed more information, but Hall was unable to help.
 On 16 November, after a chance meeting with Fisher where he explained his difficulties, Hope was granted full access to the information together with instructions to make twice-daily reports to the First Sea Lord.
-Hope knew nothing of cryptanalysis or German, but working with the codebreakers and translators he brought detailed knowledge of naval procedures to the process, enabling better translations and then interpretations of received messages.
-In the interests of secrecy the intention to give a separate copy of messages to the DID was dispensed with so that only the Chief of Staff received one, and he was to show it to the First Sea Lord and Arthur Wilson.
+Hope knew nothing of cryptanalysis or German but working with the code breakers and translators he brought detailed knowledge of naval procedures to the process, enabling better translations and then interpretations of received messages.
+In the interests of secrecy the intention to give a separate copy of messages to the DID was dispensed with so that only the Chief of Staff received one and he was to show it to the First Sea Lord and Arthur Wilson.

 As the number of intercepted messages increased, it became part of Hope's duties to decide which were unimportant and should just be logged, and which should be passed on outside Room 40.
 The German fleet was in the habit each day of reporting by wireless the position of each ship, and giving regular position reports when at sea.
 It was possible to build up a precise picture of the normal operation of the High Seas Fleet, indeed to infer from the routes they chose where defensive minefields had been placed and where it was safe for ships to operate.
 Whenever a change to the normal pattern was seen, it signalled that some operation was about to take place and a warning could be given.
 Detailed information about submarine movements was available.
 Most of this information, however, was retained wholly within Room 40 although a few senior members of the Admiralty were kept informed, as a huge priority was placed by the staff upon keeping secret the British ability to read German transmissions.